 - However, you are still at risk for weeks once the placenta is out, and require careful monitoring during that timeframe until you are improving.

 - Your doctor may give you a steroid shot if you are early, to help the baby’s lungs develop (again, not a treatment for preeclampsia — but a way to help the baby if it needs to be delivered early).

 - Low-Dose Aspirin has been used to be helpful in preeclampsia (but could be problematic if you have other issues like gastric ulcers or other bleeding issues).

 Eclampsia is what happens when they start to seize (like Lady Sybil).
 Preeclampsia is what happens before that, the signs and symptoms that you are headed towards trouble.

-The risk for getting it in subsequent pregnancies is 22%-35%.
+The risk for getting it in subsequent pregnancies is 22%-35% in the United States.

 Ways to prevent it — all seems kinda wishy-washy, and don’t seem to be approved by ACOG.
 The ones I’ve noted are: calcium, fish oil and/or aspirin (you’d need to talk to your doctor before taking any of these, obviously).
 The evidence seems out on all of those.

 You might have heard it call PIH, but preeclampsia is the name of choice at this point, but it’s an important thing your doctor is checking for in prenatal check-ups.

 Your doctor will take a thorough history to check for any of the risk factors of preeclampsia.
 Also, please note that JUST high blood pressure isn’t preeclampsia.
 The accompanying labs also need to be off for a diagnosis of preeclampsia.